tunde-ajayi/llm-as-a-qualitative-judge/README.md

 ### Archive with our results

-We also provide a zip archive `results.zip` with our results for the 12 datasets.
+We also provide a zip archive [data/experiments_data.zip](https://github.com/tunde-ajayi/llm-as-a-qualitative-judge/blob/main/data/experiments_data.zip) with our results for the 12 datasets.
 Again, it is protected with password `judge`.

 ## Repository structure